B-McBean/Python-Class/README.md

 TitanicSurvival.csv: Familiar data set from R to practice using data with the Pandas package.

+city.csv: Familiar dataset from R (slightly modified) for practice in using_pandas.py.

 python_lecture.py: Python file with some basic python functions explaining data types, conditional statements, loops, and user-defined functions.

 python_lecture.py examples.pdf: Examples associated with material presented in python_lecture.py.